 Your provider will also show you proper ergonomics techniques and stretches you can do at your work desk to counteract the external stressors of sitting too damn long.
 Poor ergonomics can be a contributing factor to neck pain and headaches.

+What is the best pillow for neck pain?
 If you have neck pain from sleeping your first stop should be the chiropractor to get properly diagnosed.
 Also, if you don’t have a cervical pillow please get one.
 The best thing to do is to go to a store that has a variety.
 You may need to be fitted to make sure you get the right size and foam density.

 Also published on Medium.